 In an effort to give the event some national recognition the Greeley Spud Rodeo era ended and, thus, began the age of the "Go West with Greeley" Rodeo.
 The name taken from the famous phrase by the city's name sake, Horace Greeley, who said "Go west young man.
 Go west."

 The Greeley Independence Stampede entitlement came in 1972 by means of a community contest and featured pro rodeos, kids rodeo, country and classic rock concerts, televised Fourth of July parade, demolition derby, carnival midway, western art show, free stage entertainment and it was all mixed with food and fun galore!

 Today, the Greeley Stampede encompasses a plethora of community-focused events throughout the year such as golf tournaments, community concerts, and youth stick horse rodeos.
 The large, summer celebration typically spans 12 days tied to the 4th of July and sees an average of 250,000 visitors in attendance.
-The 2019 event marked the 98th Annual Greeley Independence Stampede, and it serves as a building block towards the historic 100th Annual that will take place in 2021.
+The 2020 event marks the 99th Annual Greeley Independence Stampede, and it serves as a building block towards the historic 100th Annual that will take place in 2021.